 Slowly, however, over the next few weeks, things did begin to get better and better.
 Another key moment that sticks out for me for so many reasons was a time I was driving back from the supermarket on a Saturday afternoon, with Jack and Freddie in the back seats.
 I had taken them both with me to give Tess as well-deserved break.
 I had literally dragged myself around the aisles, constantly asking myself “Why am I bothering?
 What’s the point?” while trying my hardest (and thankfully succeeding) to not burst into tears in a public place.
 As I was driving home, still feeling like a total failure, I caught Jack’s eye in the rear view mirror.
 Against my albeit clouded better judgement, and now ever so slightly failing to hold back those tears, I blubbed out “Jack, I’m sorry I’m being such an awful Dad these days, I’m trying my hardest mate, really I am.”

 And then, my adoring and adored angel of a son emphatically replied back “No Dad!
-You are the best Dad ever, ever in the whole Universe!”
+You’re the bestest Dad ever, ever in the whole entire Universe!”

 It was also around this time that I returned to work after two weeks of stress leave.
 As I mentioned in my previous post, I didn’t feel fully ready to go back, but I had certainly improved during my time off.
 My psychologist gave me the proverbial thumbs-up and my doctor gave me the all-important literal tick in the box.